mike-gimelfarb/cocoa/docs/introduction.rst

 Installation
 -------------------

-To use COCOA in a Python project, you will need:

-- C++ compiler (e.g., MS Build Tools)
+To use COCOA in a Python project, you will need a C++ compiler for Python and git (e.g., ``conda install git``).
-- git
-- pybind11

-Then install directly from source:
+Then install directly:

 .. code-block:: shell